RyanL72/CSDS_392/README.md

 # Multi View Attendee application (MultiDev)
 An application that shows a list of attendees to an event and has different views for different UI orientations.

+Given the right entitlements in AttendeeCheckerApp, the app is fully functional.